hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I feel tired and a little burnout.
 I don't want to do Sprint Review, Sprint Retrospective or Sprint Planning.
 I extended the duration of the last sprint to two weeks.
 Why don't I want to do this?
 Incentive?

+19:41 Worked on Example 4.
+I skipped Sprint stuff today.
+I might pick it up tomorrow as I realize I don't review the stuff in my backlog otherwise.
+Time to go up and do bedtime with the kids.